 If you come across something presented as fact which seems odd or hard to believe, Snopes.com is a great place to turn for an initial check.

-Tip #7: Write a Full Outline First
+Tip 7: Develop a Full Outline

 One of the simplest ways to make writing easier is to have a clear outline before you begin.
 Otherwise, it’s easy to get stuck a couple of chapters into your ebook.

-Your outline should include:
+Your outline should include, at the very least:

-- A title for each chapter – don’t spend too long agonizing over the exact wording at this stage.
+- A title for each chapter.
+Don’t spend too long agonizing over the exact wording at this stage.
 It’s usually better to have, say, 15 short chapters instead of five long ones.
 If your ebook deals with a broad topic, it may also be appropriate to also split it into three to five different parts.

 - Subheadings or subsections for each chapter, with a list of points detailing information you want to cover.
 You could produce this as a linear list, or you could create a mind-map to help you come up with new ideas and link them in different ways.

-For most people, writing is a demanding, high-energy task — and it’s often easy to give in to distractions.
+For most people, writing is a demanding, high-energy task, and it’s often easy to give in to distractions.

-Don’t put temptation in your path: create a distraction-free environment by using a program that allows for full-screen writing, like Dark Room, Write Room or Scrivener.
+Don’t put temptation in your path: create a distraction-free environment by using a program that allows for full-screen writing, like Dark Room, Write Room, or Scrivener.
 Turn off your phone.
 Sign out of your email account, Facebook, Twitter, Skype, and anything else that might make sounds or pop alerts up on your screen.